gremlin/backend-take-home/README.md

 1. Fetches results from the forismatic.com quote api (http://forismatic.com/en/api/)
 1. Displays to stdout the quote and author

+# Time Limit

+We want to balance the value of coding exercises with the time obligation that we ask of our candidates.
+Please limit your time investment to two hours.
+If as you approach 2 hours, you find you are not almost done, document what remaining steps you would complete given more time, and submit your partial work.

+# External Libraries

+You may use any external library you wish, but please do not use this or https://github.com/VEINHORN/forismatic-api-java similar client libraries which reduce the exercise to a couple API calls.
+This limits the utility of the exercise.

 # Evaluation Criteria

 We are looking for: